Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 Pavers – $8 to $11 per square foot

-Price of Greenhouse Kits
+Price of Hobby Greenhouse

-For greenhouse kits with a basic steel tubing frame, the average price is $200 per set while high end kits with galvanized steel framing can cost as much as $10,000.
+For greenhouse kits with a basic steel tubing frame, the average price is $200 per set, while high-end kits with galvanized steel framing can cost as much as $10,000.
 Wooden greenhouse kits can range from $120 to $5,000, depending on the complexity of the design.

-Backyard Greenhouse Kits
+Backyard Greenhouse Shed Kits

 Greenhouse starter kits can be bought for as low as $10 per set.
 While the larger backyard greenhouse kits usually cost $200 to $5000, depending on the size and material.